Who we are

 As a Church, we aspire to be:

 As with all Christians, we believe that we are called to join with God in his mission and outreach to his world.
-In particular, we understand that our mission is: to proclaim the good news of God’s Kingdom; to make disciples; to work for justice and peace; and to strive for reconciliation and healing in a broken world.
+In particular, we understand that our mission is: to proclaim the good news of God’s Kingdom; to make disciples; to work for justice and peace; to care for creation; and to strive for reconciliation and healing in a broken world.

 Our vision is simple, it is to share the Love of God.

 What we believe

 We believe in a living God who we can actually know because he has come to us in Jesus, and in Jesus has made a way for us to be with Him.
 This is what we call the Good News: that God loves us with a deep, unconditional, unyielding love AND that we, any of us, can receive and share in that love.